Our Parish Clerk

 - To attend training courses or seminars on the work and role of the Clerk.

-- To prepare and assist in implementing an event management plan, publicity, attractions etc. for community events including village parties, carols on the green.
+- To prepare and assist in implementing an event management plan, publicity, attractions etc. for community events including village parties.

 - To manage and advise on new projects.